-Lobbying is the practice of communicating with government officials about matters that are important to the Company.
-Lobbying is strictly regulated by Federal and State government rules and our own Company policies.
-Employees may not communicate with elected officials or their staffs on behalf of the Company without clearance from Federal & State Government Affairs (F&SGA).

-As a general rule, communications with other specific government personnel are the responsibility of specific groups, including Federal & State Government Affairs, Compliance and Law.
+Lobbying is the practice of communicating with government officials about matters that are important to the company.
+Lobbying is strictly regulated by federal and state government rules and our own company policies.
+Employees may not communicate with elected officials or their staffs on behalf of the company without clearance from F&SGA.
+As a general rule, communications with other specific government personnel are the responsibility of specific groups, including F&SGA, Compliance and Law.
 All employees, with the exception of certain designated employees, must seek authorization from the appropriate group before contacting, responding to, or meeting with government personnel.

-- Only Federal & State Government Affairs (F&SGA) may hire lobbyists to help the Company. - In the limited number of states/municipalities where communication with specific state or municipal officials regarding procurements must be reported, all such reporting is made by State Government Affairs. - There are specific and detailed federal and state rules regarding the use of corporate funds to procure or lobby for a government contract.
-Only F& SGA can determine appropriateness on a case by case basis. - We do not use Company resources to lobby for or influence the awarding of any government business to The Company without specific approval from F& SGA.
+- Only F&SGA may hire lobbyists to help the company. - In the limited number of states/municipalities where communication with specific state or municipal officials regarding procurements must be reported, all such reporting is made by State Government Affairs. - There are specific and detailed federal and state rules regarding the use of corporate funds to procure or lobby for a government contract.
+Only F&SGA can determine appropriateness on a case by case basis. - We do not use company resources to lobby for or influence the awarding of any government business to the company without specific approval from F&SGA.
+We protect intellectual property that is owned by our company or licensed from others.

 I want to attend a political fundraiser in order to further business relations with a certain company.
-Can the Company reimburse my costs for this event?
+Can the company reimburse my costs for this event?

-Attendance at, or use of, Company resources for, a political event requires prior approval from Federal & State Government Affairs (F&SGA).
-Speak to F&SGA before attending this event as a representative of our Company.
+Attendance at, or use of company resources for, a political event requires prior approval from F&SGA.
+Speak to F&SGA before attending this event as a representative of our company.